The Akaaba Group: Scorch The Earth.

 Previous jobs Jeremy has had: Writer for a variety show.
 Radio show co-host.
 Paper boy.
 Burger flipper at McDonalds.
 Songwriter.
 Casino Worker.

-Jeremy was influenced to try stand up early on by Fozzy Bear and Lawanda Paige.
+Jeremy was influenced to try stand up early on by Fozzy Bear and Lawanda Page.
 He still loves Fozzy Bear's jokes.

 An alum of Southern Illinois University.
 Fellow alumni include Dennis Franz and Walt Frazier.